Here’s a few top tips to help make that holiday a trip of a lifetime!

 Make a list!
 Write your list weeks in advance and get yourself ready before your packing frenzy.
 This will give you plenty of time to revisit the list and allow you to keep updating it.
 It’ll make for a much easier time when it comes to packing and getting ready to leave.

-The motorhomes come complete with all your cooking gear, and usually bed linen is included at no extra cost (the exception is if you choose one of our older suppliers, where it’s available as an extra fee or we can put together an excellent package that includes it).
+The motorhomes come complete with all your cooking gear, and usually bed linen is included at no extra cost.
 The main things you need to consider packing are your clothes/toiletries and stopping at a supermarket for food on the way out of town.

 Top Tip No.3: Making your family holiday in a campervan fun!

-We have found, and hear it so often from our existing customers, that travelling like this with family is a great way to reconnect and spend quality time with each other again.
-There’s nothing quite like being out on the open road with the family in tow and spending time with each other and cruising around at a leisurely pace.
+We have found, that travelling like this with family is a great way to reconnect.
+There’s nothing quite like being out on the open road with the family in tow.
+Spending time with each other and cruising around at a leisurely pace.

 While most of our motorhomes have an on board DVD player, we find that so many families like to be ‘unplugged’ when away from the usual family routine.
 While the places visited are always high on the highlight list for families, it is this ‘family time’ that is always remembered and treasured.

-If you’re looking for things to do on your travels, check out our Travel Routes pages as we have lots of ideas on places to visit and things to go and see.
+If you’re looking for things to do on your travels, check out our Travel Routes pages.
+We have lots of ideas on places to visit and things to go and see.
 Alternatively, check out the nearest information Centres as they’ll provide you with heaps of information too.

 Top Tip No.4: Consider shorter day trips with longer stops